MiNT Camera

 MiNT Camera is a company specializing in instant cameras and its accessories.
 Founded in 2009, it provides products and services related to instant photography.
 MiNT Camera has partnered with Impossible Project, now Polaroid, a manufacturer of instant photographic materials.
 MiNT is a well-established player in the instant photo market.

-In 2015, MiNT Camera released the InstantFlex TL70, a twin lens reflex instant camera that uses Fuji instax mini film.
-In 2019, they introduced the InstantKon RF70, a first of its kind Leica style rangefinder camera that uses instax wide film.
-Four years later in 2023, they introduced another twin lens camera, the TL70 Plus, that uses instax square film.
-Their partnership project with Rollei to introduce the Rollei 35AF was scheduled for release in 2024.
+In 2015, MiNT Camera released the InstantFlex TL70, a twin lens reflex instant camera that uses Fuji Instax mini film.
+In 2019, they introduced the InstantKon RF70, a first of its kind Leica style rangefinder camera that uses Instax wide film.
+Four years later in 2023, they introduced another twin lens camera, the TL70 Plus, that uses Instax square film.
+The Rollei 35AF became available to pre-order in September 2024.

 History

 MiNT first started as an online store in 2009, focusing on the Polaroid SX-70.
 Six months later they opened their first retail store, located in Causeway Bay, Hong Kong.
 Shortly afterwards, their first SX-70 warranty and repair center was set up.
 Seeing the growing interest and demand, in 2013, MiNT hired a full team of engineers to develop cameras and instant photo technology.
 In 2021 the company set up a small camera factory dedicated to manufacturing MiNT items.